Saikyo Tag League: 2015

 The 2015 Saikyo Tag League featured twelve teams and two blocks with six tag teams in each block.
 The tournament was held between September 21 and October 29, 2015.

 2016

 The 2016 Saikyo Tag League featured a unique format as it featured four blocks with each block consisting of four tag teams.
 Two blocks were Strong Style blocks and two were Deathmatch blocks in the tournament.
 The tournament was held between September 4 and October 31, 2016.

 2017

 The 2017 Saikyo Tag League featured twelve teams and two blocks with six tag teams in each block.
 The tournament was held between September 6 and October 15, 2017.

 2018

 The 2018 Saikyo Tag League featured a total of fourteen teams with seven teams in each block.
 The tournament took place between August 12 and October 25, 2018.

 2019

-The 2019 Saikyo Tag League featured a total of fourteen teams with seven teams in each block.
+The 2019 Saikyo Tag League featured a total of fifteen teams, with eight teams in the Strong Style Block and seven teams in the Deathmatch Block.
 The tournament took place between September 1 and November 26, 2019.

+2020

+The 2020 Saikyo Tag League took place as a single-elimination tournament between September 23 and October 20, 2020.

+2022

+The 2022 Saikyo Tag League was held from September 4 to February 13, 2023, with the format returning to its traditional round-robin instead of a single-elimination tournament.
+The tournament featured 18 teams, divided into two blocks of nine teams each.